vrjbhvsr/linux_for_DevOps_Practice/Week_2/Linux_File_system/Readme2.md

 ## 📂 /bin (Binary Excecutable)
 `/bin` folder means the binary folder.
-All the basic important commands -command line programs(binaries)- needed for basic system operations are stored in this folder.
+The essential  -command line programs(binaries)- which is called binary excecutables needed for basic system operations like, interacting with system and maintaining it, are stored in this folder.
 The basic commands or binaries that we use such as, `ls`, `pwd`, `rm` are stored here.

 **Point to remember:**